-The Executive Ordinance for Enforcement of the Act on Promotion of Science and Technology (2018) provides that recipients of Government
+The Executive Ordinance for Enforcement of the Act on Promotion of Science and Technology

 Figure 13.
-Examples of research misconduct referred to in the Guidelines (Source: The Guidelines for Responding to Misconduct in Research).
+Examples of research misconduct referred to in the Guidelines (Source: The Guidelines for Responding to Misconduct in

 Examples of research misconduct as described in the Guidelines.